Wondering which are the best Lavender fields near London in the UK?

-At the Tea Rooms, you can savor lavender shortbread, scones (lavender or fruit), delectable soups, freshly brimmed rolls, quiche and the Lavender & Lemon cake.
+At the Tea Rooms, you can savor lavender shortbread, scones (lavender or fruit), delicious soups, freshly brimmed rolls, quiche and the Lavender & Lemon cake.
 Mmmm

 The Cotswold Lavender Farm is located at the Hill Barn Farm, Snowshill, Broadway in Worcestershire.

 The Farm is in the Cotswold Hills and close to large towns like Gloucester.